JoshData/opengovdata.io/2014/bulk-data-an-api.md

 Bulk Data or an API?
 ====================

 By Joshua Tauberer.
-April 2012; revised August 2014.
+August 2014.
 {: .byline }